mongodb/docs/source/reference/javascript.rst

                             only.
 Defaults to false.

-   Use this function to create new database users, by specifying a username, password as arguments to the command.
-If you want to restrict this user to only have read-only privileges; however, this defaults to false.
+   Use this function to create new database users, by specifying a username and password as arguments to the command.
+If you want to restrict the user to have only read-only privileges, supply a true third argument; however, this defaults to false.

 .. function:: db.auth("username", "password")